Blog

 Ortega Disability Group

-Our Social Security lawyers in Oakland are ready to help you and your family with any issues regarding Social Security disability.
-Social Security disability is a program that benefits individuals who are unable to work and have paid into the Social Security trust fund when they were employed.
-The benefits are based on the amount each individual paid in Social security taxes while employed.
-If possible, Social Security disability benefits also offer their beneficiaries addition benefits if they have eligible dependents for children.
-Under certain circumstances, the dependents of people who receive Social Security Disability benefits by also be eligible for what is called auxiliary benefits.
+Our Social Security Disability attorneys in Oakland, CA are ready to help you and your family with any issues regarding Social Security Disability Insurance (SSDI).
+SSDI is a federal program that pays benefits to disabled individuals who are unable to work and have previously paid into the Social Security System.
+Benefit amounts are based on the number of work credits each individual earned during their employment.

-Auxiliary benefits are paid to dependent spouses and children of the individual who is receiving social security.
-This type of benefit can be beneficial to a large family, a single parent, or anyone with dependents.
-Whenever family size changes, it’s possible that the benefits can change as well
+Auxiliary benefits are paid to dependent spouses and children of individuals receiving SSDI.
+Auxiliary benefits can be beneficial to anyone with dependents, as these benefits are awarded in addition to regular SSDI payments.
+Whenever family size changes, the benefit amount can change, as well.

-If you are eligible to receive SSD insurance, your family members—a spouse and children—may be eligible to receive auxiliary benefits.
-Auxiliary benefits amount is directly related to the amount you are entitled to receive.
-This is based on taxes you had formerly paid into the SSA when you were employed.
+Not all SSDI beneficiaries are eligible to receive auxiliary benefits.
+Auxiliary benefits are calculated based on the amount you are entitled to receive through SSDI.
+Your monthly benefit amount is based on the payroll taxes you formerly paid while you were working.

 Who receives auxiliary benefits?